usnistgov/chipsff/README.md

 - `orb`
 - `fairchem`

 **Note**: Some calculators may have additional dependencies or require specific versions of libraries.
 Please refer to their respective documentation for setup instructions.
-To install intermat package, see [here](https://github.com/usnistgov/intermat).
+To install the `intermat` package, see [here](https://github.com/usnistgov/intermat).

 ## Input File Parameters

-The input configuration file is a JSON file that specifies all required settings for performing materials analyses.
+The input configuration file is a JSON file that specifies all required settings for performing materials simulations.
 Below is a detailed explanation of each parameter and its expected values.

 ### Primary Parameters